 When the Hummingbird update came into action, Google became better at recognising synonyms.
 Google might consider a number of synonyms from a synonym database, to see how well those fit within the context of the whole query.
 A clearer text structure allowing for pairs of synonyms will affect your ranking positively.

 Using lots of headings, containing key words, will make Google happy and help send your blog up the google rankings.
+Why not try creating a clickable contents, linking to each of your headings?

 Well-structured text will be easier and more enjoyable to read; this means more people will choose to continue reading and therefore bounce rates will be lower.
 Furthermore, well written text will get more social media engagement (likes and shares) which all contribute to Google rankings.